surprisedpika/hubble/README.md

 ### Controller

-Set this to the brand of controller you wish to display.
-Currently, only Switch Pro Controllers are supported (`switch-pro`)
+Set this if you wish the input display to poll controllers.
+Supported Controllers:

+- Switch Pro using HID & Bluetooth
+- Switch Pro (and possibly other controllers, I don't own any to check) using SteamInput

 ### Label